DC801/BM-Badge/SD_Card/MAGE/docs_sources/docs/scripts/printing_current_values.md

 Unlike with [relative entity references](../entities/relative_entity_references) (like [%SELF%](../entities/SELF) and [%PLAYER%](../entities/PLAYER)), this usage will not work when trying to target an entity with an action.
 Instead, use the entity's given name.

-For text wrapping, it's recommended that these names be counted as taking up 12 characters.
-(Note: [MGS Natlang](../mgs/mgs_natlang) will wrap text automatically.)
+For text wrapping, it's recommended that these names be counted as taking up 12 characters. ([MGS Natlang](../mgs/mgs_natlang) will wrap text automatically.)